WINELIST ~ TASTING NOTES and ORDER FORM

 How to Order Wines:

 When it comes to our vines, our wines, and our customers, we like to keep it personal.
-If you would like to order wines, just scan and email us the order form above ~ or fax it or snail-mail it or, better yet, give us a call.
+If you would like to order wines, just scan and email us the order form on the right ~ or fax it or snail-mail it or, better yet, give us a call.
 We’d love to hear from you in person!